MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-ai-model.md

 1. The following details from your infrastructure administrator:

    - An AKS Arc cluster that's up and running.
 For more information, see [Create Kubernetes clusters using Azure CLI](aks-create-clusters-cli.md).
    - Make sure that the AKS Arc cluster runs on the Azure Local cluster with a supported GPU model.
-You must also identify the right GPU VM SKUs based on the model before you create the node pool.
+Before you create the node pool, you must also identify the correct GPU VM SKUs based on the model.
 For more information, see [use GPU for compute-intensive workloads](deploy-gpu-node-pool.md).
    - We recommend using a computer running Linux for this feature.
    - Use `az connectedk8s proxy` to connect to your AKS Arc cluster.